aave/aave-v3-horizon/docs/Horizon/Horizon-overview.md

 From an Issuer perspective, aTokens are an extension of the RWA tokens, which are securities.
 The aTokens will signify ownership of the supplied underlying RWA Token.
 To accommodate edge cases, a protocol-wide RWA aToken Transfer Admin is also added, allowing Issuers the ability to forcibly transfer RWA aTokens on behalf of end users (without needing approval).
 These transfers will still enforce collateralization and health factor requirements as in existing Aave peer-to-peer aToken transfers.

 As with the standard Aave instance, an asset can be listed in Horizon through the usual configuration process.
-This instance is primarily aimed at onboarding stablecoins for borrowing, such as USDC and GHO, among others.
+This instance is primarily aimed at onboarding stablecoins for borrowing, among others.

 ## Implementation Overview